ben-laufer/CpG_Me/README.md

 ``for i in `cat ./task_samples.txt`; do cat $i\_*_R2_001.fastq.gz > $i\_2.fq.gz; done``

 Now, not only are your samples merged across lanes, but you now also have your `task_samples.txt` file for the next steps.
+If your data is single end then you need to modify accordingly, where you will also need to slightly modify the `task_samples.txt` file after too.

 ## Correcting for Methylation Bias (m-bias)
 [Methylation bias (m-bias)](https://github.com/FelixKrueger/Bismark/tree/master/Docs#m-bias-plot) is a technical artifact where the 5' and 3' ends of reads contain artificial methylation levels due to the library preparation method (see Figure 2 in [Hansen *et al.*](https://www.ncbi.nlm.nih.gov/pubmed/23034175)).
 One example is the random priming used in post-bisulfite adapter tagging (PBAT) methods (read more [here](https://sequencing.qcfail.com/articles/mispriming-in-pbat-libraries-causes-methylation-bias-and-poor-mapping-efficiencies/)).
 In paired-end sequencing approaches, the m-bias can also differ between reads 1 and 2 (read more [here](https://sequencing.qcfail.com/articles/library-end-repair-reaction-introduces-methylation-biases-in-paired-end-pe-bisulfite-seq-applications/)).
 Therefore, it is important to always examine for this bias in the MultiQC reports.
 CpG m-bias can be used to guide trimming options, while CpH m-bias can be used to judge for incomplete bisulfite conversion.
 In our experience, we have come across the following parameters, although we recommend to examine every dataset, particularly when trying a new library preparation method or sequencing platform.
 In paired end approaches, the 5' end of read 2 tends to show the largest m-bias.